 Zimmerman theorizes that is expected in cultures that punished women for their native intelligence, and for “keeping knowledge to themselves.”

-Sphinx is embodiment of maxim “knowledge is power”
+Sphinx is an embodiment of the maxim “knowledge is power”

 As she states — and as every educated person knows — knowledge indeed is power.
 This is one of the reasons, she says, that for so long in human history, males have excluded females from formal education.

 “The story of the Sphinx is the story of a woman with questions men can’t answer,” Zimmerman states.
 “Men didn’t take that any better in the fifth century B.C. than they do now.”

 Interestingly, a contemporary poet, the late American writer Muriel Rukeyser, who lived from December 15, 1913 to February 12, 1980, reimagined the significance of such female creatures – who had, after all, been created by men.